 How does Deepwove differ from a sourcing agent for Premium DTC brands?

 Deepwove is a manufacturing group, not a sourcing agent.
 Four pattern makers, four designers, and two fabric sourcing specialists work full-time inside Deepwove's Hangzhou workshop — ten product development specialists inside the same operation as 30+ specialized factories.
-A sourcing agent coordinates between brand and factory and takes 8-15% commission with no in-house development team.
+A sourcing agent coordinates between brand and factory and adds a commission layer with no in-house development team.
 Deepwove develops, samples, sources fabric, produces, and ships inside one integrated entity.
 The structural difference is covered in detail in In-House Product Development vs Agent vs Factory-Direct.

 Can Deepwove develop from a mood board, not just a finished tech pack?